Skip to main content

 Read more

-• Read the 'safety and laws' section of the travel advisory for your destinations.
+• Read the 'safety' and 'local laws' sections in the travel advisory for your destinations.

 • Understand how and when we can help.
 Read the Consular Service Charter.